-No more than six hours earned in independent study at NKU and approved by the program director will be accepted towards degree completion.
+No more than six hours earned in independent study at NKU and approved by the program director will be accepted towards degree completion unless otherwise approved by the graduate program director of MAPH advisory committee.

 MAPH candidates may take independent study or readings courses.
-The opportunity for Independent Study will more likely occur within the Content field of study of the MAPH due to the pedagogical importance of group work as a cornerstone in the Methodological field courses.
+The opportunity for Independent Study will more likely occur within the content field of study of the MAPH due to the pedagogical importance of group work as a cornerstone in the methodological field courses.
 Practica are exceptions.
 Before signing up for an independent study, you must have the approval of both the program director and the instructor.
 In addition, the instructor must be a member of the graduate faculty.
 A syllabus that describes the course topic, reading list, assignments, and learning objectives must be on file with the program director.